 Ingredients

-- 2 pounds russet potatoes, peeled and cut into large chunks
+- 1-pound (454 grams) potatoes of your choice, peeled and cut into large chunks

 - 1 tablespoon vegetable oil, plus 1 teaspoon

-- 1/2 teaspoon prepared English mustard * see note
+- 1/4 teaspoon prepared yellow mustard * see note

 Instructions

-- Fill a large pan with water and add the potatoes and bring to a boil.
-Once boiling add a large pinch of salt and simmer for 15 minutes until they feel tender when pierced with a fork.
-Drain and set aside.
+- Fill a large pan with 8 cups (2 liters) of water and bring to a boil.
+Once boiling add salt and potatoes, simmer for 15 minutes until they feel tender when pierced with a fork.

 - While the potatoes cook, add the vegetable oil to a heavy skillet over medium heat.
 Brown the sausages on all sides, remove and set aside.

-- To the same pan you cooked the sausages add the 3 tablespoons butter plus 1 teaspoon oil over medium heat.
-When the butter is melted add the onions and cook, stirring often until softened.
+- To the same pan you cooked the sausages add the 2 tablespoons butter over medium heat.
+When the butter is melted and bubbling add the onions and cook, stirring often until softened and lightly browned.

-- Add the flour into the butter and onions and mix well.
-Stir in the stock, English mustard, and Worcestershire sauce until well mixed and bring to a low simmer until thickened.
+- Add the flour into the butter and onions and whisk well to combine..
+Slowly whisk in the stock until well incorporated with the flour.
+Whisk in the mustard, tomato ketchup and Worcestershire sauce until well mixed.
+Bring to a low simmer until thickened.
+Add salt and ground black pepper to taste.

-- Add the sausages to the gravy to heat through.
-Meanwhile, Put the cooked potatoes into a large bowl and mash.
-Stir in the remaining 1 tablespoon of butter, melted, warm milk, salt and pepper.
+- Turn the heat down to low on the gravy and add in the sausages to heat through.
+Meanwhile, drain the cooked potatoes into a large bowl and mash.
+Stir in the melted butter, warm milk and salt.
+Taste add more salt if needed.

-- Place mashed potato onto a plate and top with the bangers and onion gravy.
+- Place mashed potato onto a plate and top with the bangers and onion gravy, serve with peas.

 Notes